Skip to main content

 If You Mostly Read Articles and Newsletters

 Go with Readwise Reader or Matter.
-Both excel at the article-reading workflow: save, read, highlight, and optionally send notes elsewhere.
+Both excel at the article-reading workflow: save, read, annotate, and optionally send notes elsewhere.
 Reader if you want maximum AI features and note syncing; Matter if mobile reading is your priority.

 If You Read Academic Papers

 Go with Atlas or Scholarcy.
 Scholarcy for quick structured summaries when you're screening papers.
-Atlas when you want your paper readings to accumulate into a connected knowledge base with AI you can query later.
+Atlas PDF summarizer when you want your paper readings to accumulate into a connected knowledge base with AI you can query later.

 For more research-focused tools, see our guide to NotebookLM alternatives.
 You might also find our guide to using NotebookLM helpful if you're already using Google's tool for paper analysis.